RINEARN/exevalator/README.md

 - Oracle and Java are registered trademarks of Oracle and/or its affiliates.

 - Rust is registered trademarks of Mozilla Foundation and/or its affiliates.

+- Microsoft Windows, C#, and Visual Studio are either a registered trademarks or trademarks of Microsoft Corporation in the United States and/or other countries.

 - Other names may be either a registered trademarks or trademarks of their respective owners.